 Industrial REIT real estate focuses on properties involved in the manufacture, distribution and storage of goods and services.

-During the 2020 COVID-19 pandemic, some industrial REITs were a little more resistant to economic downturn than others due to the huge e-commerce boom.
-That might have been because industrial real estate played a big role in the supply chain that helped service this boom.
+In Q1 2025, the A-REITs market witnessed a 3.52% increase.
+However, in the previous two years, the market has declined by 7.7%.
+Some industrial REITs were a little more resistant to economic downturn than others due to the huge e-commerce boom, though this may have been because industrial real estate played a significant role in the supply chain that helped service this boom.

 Industrial real estate’s importance to goods and service production across various industries gives investors a chance to potentially ride out difficult economic circumstances.